dimagi/commcare-cloud/docs/setup/new_environment_qa.md

 Select 'Add Export,' which will navigate you to the Create Case Data Export page.
 For now, accept the defaults and click 'Create' at the bottom of the screen.
-This will return you to the ''Export Case Data' page and next to your newly created export, select the 'Export' button.
+This will return you to the 'Export Case Data' page and next to your newly created export, select the 'Export' button.
 You'll now be on the Download Case Data Export page, click 'Prepare Export' and when ready, click 'Download' to ensure the export works